nndakurnia/synrgy7-fsw1-nanda-ch5-orm/README.md

-# Express TS Starter
+# ORM with Express TS Exercise

-Simple express TS starter!

 ## How to use?